 This 2000 decision by the Nevada Supreme Court affirmed that casino markers are a type of check.
-Therefore, people accused of failing to pay back casino markers in Nevada can be prosecuted under Nevada’s bad check statute, NRS 205.130.
+Therefore, people accused of failing to pay back casino markers can be prosecuted under Nevada’s bad check statute, NRS 205.130.

 In the instant case, the defendant took out several casino markers in Las Vegas and never paid them back.
 When the casinos contacted the defendant’s bank, it informed the casinos that the defendant’s account was closed.
 Under NRS 205.130, courts can presume defendants have an “intent to defraud” simply by having insufficient funds in their bank account when the casino tries to redeem the markers.
 The defendant was convicted and filed an appeal, in which he argued that casino markers are more akin to credit and fall outside of NRS 205.130’s bounds.
 The Nevada Supreme Court disagreed and affirmed the conviction.